 Green in the City is an annual event series organized by the City of London, London Public Library, and London Environmental Network.
 The series aims to explore sustainability topics through a local lens by highlighting leaders in various sectors, including grassroots groups, institutions, nonprofits, government, and businesses.
 Learn about these local examples and how to get involved to make London one of the greenest, most resilient cities in Canada!

-Register for our upcoming Green in the City sessions below!
-Make sure you're signed up for our e-newsletter to stay up to date on all upcoming events.
+Make sure you're signed up for our e-newsletter for all updates on upcoming events.